-As well as helping businesses with the processes of acquiring other going concerns, we help entrepreneurs do the same.
+As well as helping businesses with the processes of acquiring companies, we help entrepreneurs buy businesses too.
 So how can an entrepreneur acquire a business?
 Entrepreneurs often have a different mindset when it comes to acquisition.
-A business may want to acquire another one to gain market share, to develop new products or to diversify their commercial interests.
+A business may want to acquire another one to gain market share, develop new products or diversify its commercial interests.
 It’s a different story for entrepreneurs.
 Read on to discover some of the key considerations entrepreneurs need to weigh up when acquiring a business.

 Entrepreneurs often have a portfolio of interests that takes up their time.
 So when they express an interest in buying a company, we discuss in detail what their involvement in the business will be.
 Some entrepreneurs will want to buy a business that requires a heavy involvement, that can offer them a challenge or help them better understand a sector or market.
 Or this can sometimes involve turning around a company that is sound but that has been run badly.

-If the aim is a business that won’t require heavy involvement, then the search criteria needs to be adjusted.
-Your searching efforts should focus on a business that already possesses a strong management team.
+If the aim is a business that won’t require heavy involvement, then the search criteria needs adjusting.
+Your efforts should focus on a business that already possesses a strong management team.
 Ideally, the existing managers will be capable of running the business day-to-day under new ownership leaving the entrepreneur to take a more arms-length approach.

 For entrepreneurs who want the direct involvement that running a company they have bought brings, then the good news is that most private acquisitions fit this model.

 Small and medium enterprises tend to require more frequent changes in senior management structure when sold.
 However, bear in mind that it is not necessarily the case that a full handover is required on day one of the business purchase, only in due course.

 Seek out business people who are looking to retire from a working life of building up their going concerns.
 This is the area where you will find more choice if you want to get your hands on a company that will allow you to develop your direct managerial skills.